YelBenLow/Foreign-language-learning-program/README.md

 ## English version
 ## IMPORTANT!!
 ### Do not delete the adatok.adatok file, as it stores your points.
-If you delete it, don't panic, you can create a new data.data file, but your points will be lost.
+If you delete it, don't panic, you can create a new adatok.adatok file, but your points will be lost.
 ### About the program
 As the name suggests, you can practice foreign language words with my program.